LSSTDESC/SNData_old/README.md

 - Light Curves for basic data
 - Light Curves for coadded data
 - SNCosmo format light curves (ie. `astropy.table.Table`) available for fits

+In order to accept light curves from some data source, we would need the following minimal set of columns.
+Additional information is welcome, but these are the minimal number of columns:

+_Light Curves_ :

+In order to be able to connect to DM processed light curves, the light curves could be read in the format of an astropy Table with a minimal set of columns, and a metadata dictionary.

+The columns are described below, and also the keys to the dicttionary: band, mjd, flux, flux_err, zp, zpsys

+If calibrated zp can be et to zero.
+In case of LSST, a visit ID should be provided additionally (or in place of) band.

+The astropy table should come with the following minimal metadata snid, ra, dec, processing_tags

 #### Write
  We will also use these formats to write datasets for simulations.